2G2-99/team-profile-app/README.md

 ## Installation

-Just need to run 'npm i (npm install)' on the terminal to get all the module into the local machine.
+Just need to run "npm i" or "npm install" on the terminal to get all the module into the local machine.

 ## Usage

-On terminal run the command "node index (node index.js)" to initialize the program.
+On terminal run the command "node index" or "node index.js" to initialize the program.

 ## Credits

-[Catalin-Ioan Narita](https://stackoverflow.com/users/6612675/catalin-ioan-narita)for a solution in [stack overflow](https://stackoverflow.com/a/72518249/17607262)
+[Catalin-Ioan Narita](https://stackoverflow.com/users/6612675/catalin-ioan-narita) for a solution in [stack overflow](https://stackoverflow.com/a/72518249/17607262)

 [BoyePanthera](https://stackoverflow.com/users/10183031/boyepanthera) for a solution in [stack overflow](https://stackoverflow.com/a/67655994/17607262)